kYroL01/WIFSS/README.md

 2. No data are saved by server, it's just a "bridge" between clients.

+3. Do not hesitate to open a new **issue** if you encounter any problem or any case not yet handled by _WIFSS_.

+## What we had to say

 ### Why ?

-Because at the very beginning, the project was about creating a software solution which could propose a "file transfer service", between some clients, relayed by an unique server.
+> Because at the very beginning, the project was about creating a software solution which could propose a "file transfer service", between some clients, relayed by an unique server.
 But _WIFSS_ original architecture was not designed to deal with "protocols" like that, so we've fallen back on a simple centralized chat service (like the v0.1 [never tagged] was in 2014 :confused:).

-> And the real _why_ behind all this ?
+### And the real _why_ behind all this ?

-Yeah sorry.
-This project has been created in order to learn how we can use the API socket in C (the real one we should say ?), and... despite everything, we think this is the case now :relieved:
+> Yeah sorry.
+This project has been created in order to learn how we can use the API socket in C ("The real one", should we say ?), and... despite everything, we think this is the case now :relieved: